-A $2^{nd}$ cryomodule, similar to the modified prototype, shall be implemented on the SR by the end of 2006.
+A 2nd cryomodule, similar to the modified prototype, shall be implemented on the SR in early 2007.

 BRIEF HISTORY

 During the SOLEIL Design Phase [1], it was decided that the RF system of the SR will rely on superconducting 352 MHz cavities in order to optimise the transfer of power to the electron beam and prevent coupled bunch instabilities that could be driven by parasitic HOM in the RF cavities [2].